Health impact of light rail systems: Economic growth and development

 According to RTD (2012), when new development occurs near stations, it increases the likelihood that residents and workers will choose transit as their transportation mode.
 This reduces the growth in vehicle miles traveled (VMT) and auto trips on a constrained roadway system while, at the same time, accommodating new growth.

 Furthermore, according to The Housing + Transportation Affordability Index (2012), housing near transit provides residents with an opportunity to decrease their combined household and transportation costs.
 Residents in locations with close proximity to transit, shorter distances to major employment, and lower vehicle ownership have lower monthly transportation costs.

 The effect of displacement on communities, especially low socioeconomic communities, cannot be underestimated.
 Public transportation is an important resource for low socioeconomic communities.
 However, with light rail developments, there is national precedent for the displacement and tremendous negative impacts upon low socioeconomic communities.
 Both residential and business displacement can have significant negative impacts on health of already vulnerable communities.
 As housing values rise and fewer vacancies exist, the displacement of existing residents, especially low income residents, begins to happen.
-This places a disproportionate impact on people of color compared with white.
+This places a disproportionate impact on minorities compared with Europeans.
 This displacement can have multiple negative impacts, including negative health outcomes including infectious disease, chronic disease, stress and impeded child development.

 RTD would be wise to look to Minnesota to find how their Transit Oriented Development addressed the economic and public health needs of the communities affected by the placement of light rail.
 For example, using restorative investment to ensure that low socioeconomic communities are not unduly burdened and pushed aside as light rail tends to gentrify neighborhoods beyond the reach of the poor; opening access to opportunity by rethinking zoning policies, de-concentrating subsidized housing, re-thinking school boundaries; and growing a community together to ensure there are healthy environments for all –not just those who are passing through on light rail or moving to newly renovated areas.